php-flasher/php-flasher/docs/pages/library/noty.md

 ---
 permalink: /library/noty/
 title: Noty
-description: Elevate your user experience with Noty, a popular JavaScript library for creating customizable, stylish notification messages.
-Easy to install and use, Noty is perfect for any project that wants to engage and inform users in a dynamic way.
+description: Enhance your user experience with Noty, a JavaScript library for creating customizable notification messages.
+Learn how to use Noty with PHPFlasher to display stylish notifications in your project.
 handler: noty
 data-controller: noty
 ---